New Diagnosis Hub

 • What are the costs?

-• Require a monthly invoice and review it carefully; it should be sent to you at the same time it is sent to the Autism Funding Branch.
+Ask for a monthly invoice and review it carefully.
+The invoice should be sent to you at the same time it is submitted to the Autism Funding Branch.

-• Set limits in the contract on how much can be debited each month.
+• Set monthly spending limits in the contract

 Step 5: Building and Maintaining a Strong Team